conda/ceps/cep-abi3.md

 For example, `foo.cpython-310-x86_64-linux-gnu.so` is an extension that supports only CPython 3.10 on the `x86_64-linux-gnu` platform.

-However some symbols are available in all Python major.minor versions with some lower bound on the Python version.
+However, some symbols are available in all Python major.minor versions with some lower bound on the Python version.
 These symbols are part of the [limited C API]([C_API_Stability]).
 It is guaranteed that the symbols Stable ABI introduced in Python 3.X are available in Python 3.Y for any `Y >= X`.